 How can I increase my vitamin B7?

-Vitamin B7 can be found in a variety of foods, so a balanced diet is usually enough to cover your needs of this nutrient.
-However, if you need to increase your biotin intake, you can turn to dietary supplements.
-There are a number of biotin products, ranging from powder ones to capsules to liquid extracts.
-You just need to consult with your doctor before you start using them.
+Vitamin B7 can be found in various foods, so a balanced diet is usually enough to cover your needs for this nutrient.
+However, if you need to increase your biotin intake, you can turn to a supplemental form of vitamin B7.
+There are many biotin products, ranging from powders to capsules and liquid extracts.
+As always, please consult with a doctor before taking any supplements.

-A large number of foods contain at least a small amount of biotin.
-Meat, fish, and animal products, like eggs and milk, are particularly rich in this vitamin.
-Other vitamin B7 foods include sweet potatoes, spinach, broccoli, various nuts, bananas, as well as other fruit and vegetables.
+To our delight, many foods contain at least a small amount of biotin.
+Meat, fish, and some dairy products are particularly rich in this vitamin.
+Other vitamin B7 foods include sweet potatoes, spinach, broccoli, various nuts, bananas, etc.